notslang/jade-book/views/_ch5.md

  - markdown - You can use marked, supermarked, markdown-js or markdown
  - component-js - npm install component-builder options: {development: false}
  - component-css - npm install component-builder options: {development: false}
- - html2jade - npm install html2jade - Converts HTML back into jade
+ - html2jade - npm install html2jade - Converts HTML back into Jade

 ##Examples
-Because of the vast number of languages that can be used in filters, I’m not going to give examples for all of them (that would get really redundant).
+Because of the vast number of languages that can be used in filters, I'm not going to give examples for all of them (that would get really redundant).
 But here are the most popular ones:

 ###Markdown